brian1917/vcodecsv/README.md

 **Note**: Setting _-static_ and _-dynamic_ flags will export all flaws excluding those from MPT.

 ## Executables
-I've added the executables for Mac (vcodecsv) and Windows (vcodecsv.exe) for access to those without Go Installed.
+I've added the executables for Mac (vcodecsv) and Windows (vcodecsv.exe).
+Building from source is preffered, but I'll try to keep these up-to-date for those that don't have Go installed.
-For Windows, users just download the EXE and from the command line run *_vcodexsv.exe --help_*.
+*For Windows, users just download the EXE and from the command line run *_vcodexsv.exe --help_*.
-For Mac, download the executable, set it to be an executable: *_chmod +x vcodecsv_* and then run *_./vcodecsv --help_*
+*For Mac, download the executable, set it to be an executable: *_chmod +x vcodecsv_* and then run *_./vcodecsv --help_*